fenguoerbian/NotesAndSolutions/README.md

+2018/01/10

+It's been a long time since my last update.
+1st semester of my PHD has finished.
+Little has been done and I'm considering maybe someday I'll replace this repo with several new ones with each one for one specfic book.
+---

 Here are some notes and solutions of the books I read.

 I know maybe I should open a blog to store this kind of stuff but currently I'm too lazy to learn and set up my github pages.
 So currently this repository will do the work and I hope maybe someday I will open my blog.